-I discovered that I had a talent for running in high school and loved running competitively, but I always had a lot of ankle pain due to a joint condition called osteochondritis dissecans.
+Brandon discovered that he had a talent for running in high school and loved running competitively, but always had a lot of ankle pain due to a joint condition called osteochondritis dissecans.
 This disorder is caused by a region of poor blood supply that leads to damage of the bone and instability of the overlying cartilage.
-My ankle would catch and lock and become unstable at times, but then it would calm down and I could resume running.
-In grad school where I was studying to be a physician assistant (PA), I was playing racquetball and rolled my ankle so bad that I couldn’t walk for two months, let alone run.
-I had to have a procedure known as microfracture, which involved removing the damaged cartilage and drilling the bone to promote bleeding and inflammation in the hope that the joint would heal.
-The procedure worked to a point and I remained active with a lot of hiking and biking.
-I gradually got back into running, but the ankle would ache and continued to catch and cause pain.
-I tried everything to repair my ankle including stem cell injections, prolotherapy, cortisone injections, and mesenchymal stem cell injections but nothing worked.
+His ankle would catch and lock and become unstable at times, but then it would calm down and he could resume running.
+In grad school where he was studying to be a physician assistant (PA), he was playing racquetball and rolled his ankle so bad that he couldn’t walk for two months, let alone run.
+He had to have a procedure known as microfracture, which involved removing the damaged cartilage and drilling the bone to promote bleeding and inflammation in the hope that the joint would heal.
+The procedure worked and he remained active with a lot of hiking and biking.
+Brandon gradually got back into running, but his ankle would ache and continued to catch and cause pain.
+He tried everything to repair my ankle including stem cell injections, prolotherapy, cortisone injections, and mesenchymal stem cell injections but nothing worked.